Bphreaker/Swift-Support-Plugin/README.md

 `<preference name="UseLegacySwiftLanguageVersion" value="true" />`

+Or it is possible to specify the version as following:

+`<preference name="UseSwiftLanguageVersion" value="4" />`

 If needed, add a prefixed Bridging-Header file in your plugin in order to import frameworks (MyPlugin-Bridging-Header.h for instance).
 As an example you can have a look at this [plugin](https://github.com/akofman/cordova-plugin-permissionScope).